LeSasse/imdown/README.md

 # imdown

-imdown (pronouce "I'm down") can be used to collect images from a directory tree and put them into a markdown file for markdown to compile to another format (although I typically use pdf's so its targeted at that mainly.)
+imdown (pronounce "I'm down") can be used to collect images from a directory tree and put them into a markdown file for markdown to compile to another format (although I typically use pdf's so its targeted at that mainly.)